Can a keto diet reduce the risk of gout?

 Alcohol and fructose are metabolized in similar ways in the body, and alcohol increases uric acid levels in the same way as fructose.

-Studies show no significant change in uric acid levels in people doing a low-carb diet over several months or years.
+Studies show no meaningful change in uric acid levels in people doing a low-carb diet over several months or years.

 The exception is one study that actually showed uric acid going down significantly after 6 months on low carb, suggesting it may decrease the risk of gout.